bquast/bquast.github.io/_posts/2018-04-25-backpropagation-by-hand.md

 \`X = [[1,0],[0,1]] \`
 {: .kdmath}

+Where the first line is what Joris consumes, the second line is what Carl consumes, and the first column is pints of milk per day and the second column is plates of meatballs with jam per day.

 It turns out that Joris' plan worked and Carl's didn't, so out output matrix \` y \` is \` [[1],[0]] \`, where Joris gets a 1 for being tall and Carl gets a 0 for being short.